The Visit (2015 American film): Plot

-Upon watching the footage of Nana with the knife, Becca and Tyler video call Loretta and beg her to collect them.
-Upon showing Loretta her parents while they are outside, she unnervingly declares they are not her parents.
-Realizing they have been staying with strangers, the teenagers try to leave the house, and suddenly discover Nana and Pop Pop hanged the woman from a tree, and forcefully encourage them to play Yahtzee.
-Later, Becca sneaks into the basement and finds the decomposed corpses of their real grandparents, along with uniforms from the psychiatric hospital at which they worked, revealing the impostors as escaped patients.
+Becca and Tyler call Loretta, begging her to come and collect them.
+After viewing the footage, Loretta panics and tells Becca and Tyler that the people they are staying with are not their grandparents.
+The teenagers attempt to escape and discover Stacy's body hanging from a tree.
+The "grandparents" find the children and force them to play Yahtzee.
+Later, Becca sneaks into the basement and finds the decomposed corpses of their real grandparents, along with uniforms from the psychiatric hospital at which they worked, revealing that Nana and Pop Pop are actually escaped patients.
 Pop Pop grabs Becca and imprisons her in his bedroom with Nana, who tries to attack her in a psychotic fit.
-He then tortures Tyler by smearing his face with his dirty diaper.
+He then torments the germophobic Tyler by smearing his face with his soiled diaper.
 Following a struggle, Becca fatally stabs Nana with a glass shard from a broken mirror, then runs to the kitchen and attacks Pop Pop.
 As Pop Pop gains the upper hand, Tyler knocks him to the floor and kills him by repeatedly bashing his head with the refrigerator door.
-The teens escape outside unharmed, where they are met by their mother and police officers.
+The teens escape outside, where they are met by their mother and police officers.

-In the aftermath, Becca asks Loretta about what happened the day she left home 15 years ago.
-Loretta states that she had a major argument with her parents, during which she hit her mother and was then struck by her father.
+In the aftermath, Becca asks Loretta about what happened between her and her parents.
+Loretta reflects that she had a major argument with them, during which she hit her mother and was then struck by her father.
 Loretta then left home and ignored their attempts to contact her.
 Loretta concludes that reconciliation was always possible had she wanted it.
-She then tells Becca not to hold on to anger over her father's abandonment, upon which she includes footage of him in the documentary after earlier saying she would not do so.
+She advises her children not to resent their father for abandoning them, and Becca decides to include footage of her father in their documentary after stating earlier that she would not do so.

+Back home, Tyler records and does a freestyle rap about his and Becca's misadventure with the fake grandparents, while Becca looks on approvingly.